-At first glance, working with GREYCORTEX is very pleasant, mainly thanks to the elaborate filtering options and user-configurable overview dashboards.
+At first, glance, working with GREYCORTEX is very pleasant, mainly thanks to the elaborate filtering options and user-configurable overview dashboards.
 The possibility of a quick display of the communication of each device and all its services was interesting for me.
-In particular, it is the security visibility and transparency network that the applications brings.
+In particular, it is the security visibility and transparency network that the applications bring.
 The overview of incidents detected at the level of detection patterns is ideally complemented by incidents identified by NBA methods.

-In the Detection tab, it is possible to display the defined blacklists and false alarms, set the NBA detection mechanisms and policies for IDS rules, create the necessary correlation rules, also capture and save network traffic on the basis of a defined filter into PCAP format files.
+In the Detection tab, it is possible to display the defined blacklists and false alarms set the NBA detection mechanisms and policies for IDS rules, create the necessary correlation rules, also capture and save network traffic on the basis of a defined filter into PCAP format files.

-The Export tab allows to define exports; we at VŠKE use SIEM; therefore, the possibility of exporting the data into this system was interesting for us.
+The Export tab allows us to define exports; we at VŠKE use SIEM; therefore, the possibility of exporting the data into this system was interesting for us.
 However, we encountered an issue particularly relevant for schools; instead of one application we now need two: SIEM and GREYCORTEX.

 What particularly excites me about this product is the possibility to analyze incidents (we have quite a few of them in the student subnetwork) both from the point of view of their progress in time and in the smallest details.
 I also appreciate the elaborate elimination of false alarms.
 The documentation fulfills the basic criteria, but I believe it would be convenient to add some examples of typical settings.
 The product is still being developed and I am curious about what next the producer will come up with.